 The deadline to apply is Monday 17 June, 2019.

 Terms and conditions

-- All applicants must be ERS members at the time of application or upon selection at the latest.
+- All applicants must be ERS members at the time of application.

 - Candidates should be postgraduates holding a university degree in any field related to respiratory medicine or science (MD, MSc, PhD, MD-PhD).
 Alternatively, candidates may be qualified professionals (non-MD) either working in or with an interest in working in evidence-based medicine (epidemiologists, statisticians, allied health professionals).

 - Candidates should be currently engaged in or have a high interest in evidence based medicine, methodology or guideline development